Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

 # Lab 3 - Expose Open AI through APIM

-In this lab, you'll be exposing Open AI through APIM Gateway URL for Miyagi Application.
+In this lab, you'll be verifying and creating APIs in the deployed API Management service to updating the Docker image for the Recommendation service.
+The revision of the Recommendation service from the Container App encapsulates the meticulous approach to maintaining and optimizing containerized applications within the project's scope.

 ### Task 1: Verify the deployed API Management service and create an API